preetisawant/runtimes/nodejs/availableVersions.md

 # Available versions
 {: #available_versions}

 {{site.data.keyword.Bluemix}} provides all [the currently available Node.js runtimes](http://nodejs.org/dist/).
-Of the available runtimes, {{site.data.keyword.IBM_notm}} provides specific versions which contain enhancements and bug fixes.
-See [Latest Updates to the Node.js Buildpack](/docs/runtimes/nodejs/updates.html) for more information about the supported versions.
+Of the available runtimes, {{site.data.keyword.IBM_notm}} provides specific versions that contain enhancements and bug fixes.
+See [Latest updates to the Node.js buildpack](/docs/runtimes/nodejs/updates.html) for more information about the supported versions.
 {: shortdesc}

 The IBM Node.js buildpack caches the {{site.data.keyword.IBM_notm}} runtime versions.
 If you use {{site.data.keyword.IBM_notm}} SDK for Node.js runtime in your application, your application performs faster when you push it to {{site.data.keyword.Bluemix_notm}}.